kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(2\) On its face it does not state a claim that warrants an investigation or further action by the FAA; or

-\(3\) The complainant lacks standing to file a complaint under §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.3   Definitions.|§16.3]] and 16.23.
+\(3\) The complainant lacks standing to file a complaint under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.3   Definitions.|§§16.3]] and 16.23.

 \(b\) A dismissal under this section will include the reasons for the dismissal.